-- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2 Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Clinic classroom stations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done Tuesday through Thursday.
+- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2 Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Workstations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done Wednesday or Thursday, on the 2nd, 3rd or 4th week of the month.
 To receive a service, students must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
+Notify an instructor. - b.
 Be scheduled off the service books by a Learning Leader. - c.
 Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
 Personal services are considered rewards and scheduled for students who are up to date with all projects, tests, and worksheets.
 School assignments and successful learning are the priority.